 To get started, you should visit wildlife.utah.gov/huntereducation.
-You'll see links to a complete list of traditional or online hunter education courses.
-Follow the instructions on the website to sign up for a course.
+You'll see links to various traditional and online hunter education courses.
+Follow the instructions on the website to obtain a hunter education registration certificate (required) and to register for a course online.